 Provost’s Bio

-Dr. Benjamin Rifkin was named interim provost on May 1, 2023 and then as provost and senior vice president for academic affairs on January 1, 2024.
+Dr. Benjamin Rifkin was named interim provost in May, 2023 and then as provost and senior vice president for academic affairs on January 1, 2024.
 He had previously served as Dean of FDU’s Maxwell Becton College of Arts and Sciences.
 Among many efforts, he worked on two major curricular initiatives within Becton College.
-First, he worked with Becton College faculty, and faculty and staff beyond Becton College, to develop new interdisciplinary programs in leadership studies, public health, diversity, equity and inclusion studies, digital and multimedia storytelling, medical humanities, and integrative majors, combining the sciences and writing, the sciences and the arts, and the sciences and management.
-He also launched an initiative to infuse project-based learning in the arts and sciences curricula with learning tasks with students at partner institutions around the world, with the first pilot course to be taught in Fall 2023.
+He convened the Becton College faculty in a retreat to identify the most pressing matters and worked to address them in his first year as dean.
+In his first eighteen months at FDU, Rifkin launched an initiative to infuse project-based learning in the arts and sciences curricula with learning tasks with students at partner institutions around the world, with the first pilot courses taught in Spring 2024: COIL Partnership in Action: A Global Exchange.

 Before coming to FDU in 2022, Dr. Rifkin served as a Professor of Russian and Dean of the College of Liberal Arts and Sciences at Hofstra University.
 He was previously the provost at Ithaca College and before that the Dean of the School of Humanities and Social Sciences at The College of New Jersey.